 What about telling teenagers?

 Oddly enough, telling a teenager may be more difficult than telling a younger child.
-Teenagers’ worlds are already full of complex emotional and physical change as they develop into young adults, and their relationship with a parent can often seem strained and puzzling.
-Be forthright and open to questions, and honest in your answers.
+Teenagers’ worlds are already full of complex emotional and physical changes as they develop into young adults, and their relationship with a parent can often seem strained and puzzling.
+Be forthright and open to questions and honest in your answers.
 If you don’t know, be willing to say you don’t know.

 You can reassure your teenager that the disease progresses slowly and that new treatments are under study.
 You can also stress that exercise is an important component of your treatment.
 Exercise is something you can do together that will empower you and your family in combating the disease.

 Also, giving teenagers some sense of control can help them deal with this new development in their lives.
 For example, you can research a question online together if you don’t have the answer.
 Again, reassurance is the key.